Rating:

 The Bottom Line

-Judging by its ingredients alone, Vom Daxi Hundefutter appears to be an above average dry dog food.
+Judging by its ingredients alone, Vom Daxi Hundefutter looks like an above average dry dog food.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.